gottesmm/swift/docs/SemanticARC.md

 The first step towards implementing Semantic ARC is to split the "Canonical SIL Stage" into two different stages: High Level and Low Level SIL.
 The main distinction in between the two stages is, that in High Level SIL, ARC semantic invariants will be enforced via extra conditions on the IR.
 In contrast, once Low Level SIL has been reached, no ARC semantic invariants are enforced and only very conservative ARC optimization may occur.
 The intention is that Low Level SIL would /only/ be used when compiling with optimization enabled, so both High and Low Level SIL will necessarily need to be able to be lowered to LLVM IR.

+[EE]
+It sounds like that the high level SIL is lowered to the low level SIL by replacing the new high level ARC operations by something similar to what we have now, e.g. retain/release instructions.
+If my understanding is correct, I have this comment:
+I think this is not really needed.
+Instead it's sufficient to run one (or few) "ARC-insertion" pass(es) at the very end of the pipeline, which determines where retains/releases should be generated in IRGen.
+These passes would be the combination of our current ARCSequenceOpt and ARC code motion passes.
+These "low-level" passes still could insert retain/release instructions, but those instructions could be just viewed as "markers" for IRGen to specify where ARC operations should be generated, and they would not have any further semantic meaning in SIL.
+So in other words: we would not give up the semantic ARC rules at any time in the pipeline.
+We would just insert ARC "marker" instructions at the end of the pipeline, which are used by IRGen.

 ### RC Identity

 Once High Level SIL has been implemented, we will embed RC Identity into High Level SIL to ensure that RC identity can always be computed for all SSA values.
 Currently in SIL this is not a robust operation due to the lack of IR level model of RC identity that is guaranteed to be preserved by the frontend and all emitted instructions.
 Define an RC Identity as a tuple consisting of a SILValue, V, and a ProjectionPath, P, to from V's type to a sub reference type in V [[2]](#footnote-2).
 We wish to define an algorithm that given any (V, P) in a program can determine the RC Identity Source associated with (V, P).
 We do this recursively follows: